First Responders and Mental Health

 Special thanks to Wallis Annenberg PetSpace for playing a vital role in launching this exciting new program.

-In December 2020, the LAFD received its first therapy dog, Teddy, donated by the Patriotic Dog Service Foundation.
-Each therapy dog is paired with a LAFD handler who undergoes specialized training with their canine.
-Teddy and his handler, Firefighter Susan Jensen, are dispatched to large incidents and fire stations to help combat signs of depression, anxiety and post-traumatic stress.
+Meet the LAFD's newest therapy dog, Willow.
+She has been generously donated by the Patriotic Dog Service Foundation.
+Each therapy dog is paired with an LAFD handler who undergoes specialized training with their canine.
+Willow and her handler, Chief Takeshita, are dispatched to large incidents and fire stations to help combat signs of depression, anxiety, and post-traumatic stress.

 WAYS TO SUPPORT